 Taylor’s was a wonderful place where we could explore the labyrinth of shacks and pester the Coast Guard personnel until they would let us climb the Saginaw River Rear Range Light tower (which was similar to a lighthouse).
 The whole experience inspired us both enormously.
 Taylor’s enthusiasm for building was contagious.
 We would work for him in exchange for old sails or hardware.
-A bronze gooseneck for example, was a priceless piece of “boat jewelry” we coveted, for our simple craft were fitted with a plain, homemade fittings.
-We’d leave Taylor’s full of ideas, solutions to boat-related problems and a zest for boats, design, building and adventure that would last throughout our lives.
-We never did earn enough credit to posess the gooseneck.
+A bronze gooseneck, for example, was a priceless piece of “boat jewelry” we coveted, for our simple craft were fitted with plain, homemade fittings.
+We’d leave Taylor’s full of ideas, solutions to boat-related problems, and a zest for boats, design, building, and adventure that would last throughout our lives.
+We never did earn enough credit to possess the gooseneck.

 The next year I completed my William F. Crosby-designed Crosby 16, Riddle.
 I built her outside of plywood, oak, spruce and epoxy.
 Jan was there to help me install the centerboard case, a huge fitting and gluing job for us.
 As the night wore on we kept breaking light bulbs and eventually stole all of the bulbs from my mom’s house.
 The oak-to-oak joints never gave any problems.
 Jan was with me on the first sail of Riddle.
 Many times Riddle andWee Three would gallop along side-by-side over the waters of the Saginaw Bay.